ZhengheShangguan/Attention-Tracking-ORB_SLAM2/README.md

 # 1. Main Contribution
-- Adapted Attention Method from VIO Tracking thread to Visual Odometry Tracking threads
+- Adapted Attention Method from VIO Tracking thread to Visual SLAM Tracking threads
 - Derived the method with Lie Algebra, Implemented the new method on ORB-SLAM2